 Up to 20 members of EIC constituent societies are awarded?EIC Fellowships?by the Council of the Institute in recognition of their excellence in engineering and their services to the profession and to society.

 Honorary Memberships are offered to non-members of the Institute and its Member Societies (including non-engineers) elected by the Council of the Institute for having achieved outstanding distinction through service to engineering and the profession of engineering in Canada.

 Each year, the Engineering Institute of Canada (EIC) recognizes outstanding engineers amongst the membership of its member societies, both academic and industry based members, at an awards gala.

-NOTE: The nomination campaign for 2018 awards is closed.
-Nominations for 2019 Awards are accepted until end of day/midnight 15 November 2018.
+NOTE: The nomination campaign for 2019 awards is closed.
+Nominations for 2020 Awards will be accepted until end of day/midnight 15 November 2019.

 Nominations are reviewed by the HAF committee which makes the award recommendations to the EIC Council.
 Award nominations must be received by the EIC Office by midnight November 15 of each year in order to be considered for the following spring ceremony.

 EIC Constituent Societies are always encouraged to consider nominating their most deserving members in a manner that reflects the diversity of the Canadian engineering community.

 Established in 1927 to commemorate “great service rendered to engineering” by Sir John Kennedy, a Past President of the EIC, this medal is the most distinguished award of the Institute.
 It is awarded on a biennial basis.
 Next possible award will be in 2019.